robinrodricks/FluentListView/README.md

    - list.**Properties.ColumnNames** - Friendly names to display as the column headers.
 Must be the same length as `Properties.Columns`.
 If you don't specify this, the `Properties.Columns` list is displayed as the column headers instead.

 - list.**Items** - The items that are bound to this list.
 Set this to your list of objects.
 You only need to set this once.
-When adding and removing a single item, please call `AddItem` and `RemoveItem` instead of modifying this list directly, or call `Redraw` to update the view.
+When adding and removing a single item, please call `AddItem` and `RemoveItem`.
+If modify this list directly, call `Redraw` to update the view.

 - list.**Theme** - Which visual theme to use to render items.